ravi46kom/eccommerce_yashi/README.md

 This is a sample application that demonstrates an E-commerce website using the JAVA EE.
 The application loads products a MySql database and displays them.
 Users can select to display products in a single category.
 Users can click on any product to get more information including pricing, reviews and rating.
 Users can select items and add them to their shopping cart

 Import Data
 I have included a data folder in this repo.
 Inside that folder will be 2 folders called src/main, and target.
-These 2 folders contain a Servlet and Hibernate files inside java/main foleder and jsp files are inside WebApp folder of the 2 collections that I use in this ecommerce demo.
+These 2 folders contain Servlets and Hibernate files inside java/main folder and jsp files are inside WebApp folder that I use in this ecommerce demo.

 Live Demonstration
 The E-commerce demo can be viewed online here.